remy/nodemon/README.md

 ### Default executables

-Using the `nodemon.json` config file, you can define your own default executables using the `execMap` property.
+Using the `nodemon.json` or `nodemon.js` config files, you can define your own default executables using the `execMap` property.
 This is particularly useful if you're working with a language that isn't supported by default by nodemon.

 To add support for nodemon to know about the .pl extension (for Perl), the nodemon.json file would add: